If I Don't Get You the Next One Will: Releases on CD

+Book chapter and citations

 It also became the title of a chapter in the book and audiobook, Ringo Starr: Straight Man or Joker, by the writer Adam Clayson, which related this and other amusing stories about de Paul and Starr's time together, both of whom were well known for their sense of humour.
-An audio book narrated by DJ Mike Read and with a chapter entitled "If I Don't Get You, the Next One Will" was released in 2003 on the Sanctuary label.
-The story behind the song was also recounted by de Paul herself in an interview for the book "The Ringo Starr Encyclopedia", written by Bill Harry.
+An audio book narrated by DJ Mike Read, and with a chapter entitled "If I Don't Get You, the Next One Will", was released in 2003 on the Sanctuary label.
+The song is also mentioned in the book The Guinness Encyclopedia of Popular Music as well as in the German book Pop-History Band 3: Duos & Sängerinnen.
+The story behind the song was also recounted by de Paul herself in an interview for the book The Ringo Starr Encyclopedia, written by Bill Harry.
+To celebrate Ringo Starr's 84th birthday on 7 July 2024, the U.S. radio station WSND included the song in their playlist "Deep Dive of Ringo Starr".